eaglejs/timekeeper/README.md

 ```

 I created a shell script that runs the timesheet and included it in the repository, just put it in your home folder and this setup should work.

+*** In the future, i'm going to convert this cron job to systemd, it's easier and cleaner to maintain ***

 <p align="center">
   <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" alt="Kitty!">